openlegend/core-rules/core/SRD.md

 creatures, the GM would handle interaction normally, but there is a strong possibility that the creature would immediately attack its creator.

+The GM, not the player, is responsible for deciding the attributes and abilities of this animated creature and it should follow the guidelines established by the "Simple Build" section for creating NPCs / monsters in Chapter 7: Running the Game.

 -   **Power Level 6** - You can animate a single creature.
 Your attribute score must be equal to or greater than the highest attribute score of the creature you’re animating.